Employee Engagement: Definition, Benefits, Strategies

 The issues behind poor employee engagement are often relatively minor, but if you don’t know what they are there’s no way they can be addressed.
-Open lines of communication — be they anonymous surveys or face to face sit downs — are the only way to understand what’s influencing the engagement of your team.
+Open lines of communication — be they anonymous employee engagement surveys or face to face sit downs — are the only way to understand what’s influencing the engagement of your team.

 Leadership always sets the standard, and they are key motivators when it comes to engagement, but don’t expect people to be born into a leadership role.
 Even if they seek out the opportunity, be sure to provide adequate training to set your managers up for success.
 Here’s some hard stats to consider:

 - Around 50% of people leave their job due to the manager.

 - 42% of managers develop their leadership style based on their previous managers.

 - 67% of millennials will leave a position that doesn’t have leadership opportunities.